 Every year, our group of friends does a White Elephant gift exchange.
-That's where you bring a gift under a dollar amount (ours is $25) and we all draw gifts in order.
+That’s where you bring a gift under a dollar amount (ours is $25, which is a nice amount because there are plenty of ways to earn a little extra cash before the holidays!) and we all draw gifts in order.
 The first person picks a gift, unwraps it, and then waits.
 The next person can steal your gift or pick from the pile.
-If someone gift is stolen, they can steal another gift or take from the wrapped pile.
+If someone’s gift is stolen, they can steal another gift or take another gift from the wrapped pile.

 It’s a fun way to do a gift exchange and the joy is more about the process and less about the gifts themselves.

 (it’s a Secret Santa hack too – instead of buying gifts for everyone, you only have to buy it for one!)

 But regardless of how you may do gifts with your friends and family, you might be looking for a good Christmas gift idea that costs less than $25?

 (heck, you can use these gifts anytime, nothing holiday or Christmas-y about them!)

 Here is a laundry list of ideas for your next gift exchange with links to Amazon, so you don’t even have to leave your house!

 And if your group’s budget is higher – here’s our list of the best gifts under $50.

 Table of Contents

 - 4. Reusable Ziplocs